featureform/featureform/docs/quickstart.md

   Featureform API.
 ---

-# Quickstart (Local)
+# Quickstart

+This Quickstart will make use of Featureform's Local Mode to get you up and running quickly.
+Local mode requires nothing to be deployed; however, it does not currently allow you to connect to and interact with most of your external data infrastructure.

 You can follow the instructions below to install Featureform locally and try out the dashboard.

 You can also try local mode in this example [📔 Google Colab notebook 📔](https://colab.research.google.com/drive/1mlS10dPa32IiaLNpbHsqFcoeoyrAggTa?usp=sharing&utm_source=Featureform_Docs&utm_medium=EmbeddedLink&utm_campaign=NoAssociatedCampaign) here.